Arriving at the airport

 Bike Rentals are available through the Outdoor Program.
 The program provides information and assistance about purchasing and/or repairing a bike, and renting a bike for an entire term.

-Lane Transit District (LTD) bus, is available to all students for FREE, including all EmX buses.
+Lane Transit District (LTD) bus service, is available to all students for FREE, this also includes all EmX buses.
 You must show your UO ID student ID card to the driver when boarding.

 Driving in Eugene